 - 10.7.1 Where an investigation is necessary into an allegation of conduct that may meet the harm threshold, a 'Case Manager' will be appointed by the School to lead the investigation.
-The Case Manager will either be the Head or a person with appropriate authority appointed by the Head.
-Where the Head is the subject of an allegation, the Case Manager will either be the Chair of Governors or Nominated Safeguarding Governor. - 10.8 The School will also reflect on reported concerns in order to identify any patterns of concerning, problematic or inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in the school's safeguarding systems which may require additional training or modified policies.
+The Case Manager will either be the Headmaster or a person with appropriate authority appointed by the Headmaster.
+Where the Headmaster is the subject of an allegation, the Case Manager will either be the Chair of Governors. - 10.8 The School will also reflect on reported concerns in order to identify any patterns of concerning, problematic or inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in The School's safeguarding systems which may require additional training or modified policies.
 Where a pattern is identified, the School will decide on a course of action, either through its disciplinary procedures, or, where the pattern moved from a concern to meeting the harm threshold, it will follow the above procedure and refer the matter to the DO.
 The rationale for all decisions and actions will be recorded.
 The School will consider if any wider cultural issues in school enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.